-01123 MTWTh 07:45a-09:10a GYM-1 Comments: This 8-week class meets from 3/9/26 to 5/1/26.
-01124 MTWTh 11:00a-12:25p Baker, A Comments: This 8-week class meets from 3/9/26 to 5/1/26.
+01123 MTWTh 07:45a-09:10a GYM-1

+01124 MTWTh 11:00a-12:25p Baker, A GYM-1

 ATHL-02D Off-Season Conditioning for Football

 Limitation on Enrollment: This is a varsity team off-season conditioning course that requires coach's or academic advisor's signature.
 This course is designed to optimize sports performance and reduce risk of injury for the off-season intercollegiate athlete in the sport of football.
 Course content will include: sport specific skill development, sport specific strength training, cardiovascular conditioning, agility work, plyometrics, speed training, and flexibility exercises.
 This course is designed to prepare students for intercollegiate football competition and may be repeated to meet requirements for CCCAA eligibility.